sjhaleprogrammer/CSCI3010-chatapp/README.md

 ## Features

-Threads and sockets are used in this application.

 Allows multiple users to chat with each other.

 Each user has their own socket and thread.

-Default 127.0.0.1 is used.

-Default port is 12345.

 ## Dependencies